tokio-rs/website/content/tokio/tutorial/async.md

         // Poll the future
         let _ = future.as_mut().poll(&mut cx);
     }

+    // Spawns a new taks with the given future.
+    //
+    // Initializes a new Task harness containing the given future and pushes it
+    // onto `sender`.
+The receiver half of the channel will get the task and
+    // execute it.
+    fn spawn<F>(future: F, sender: &channel::Sender<Arc<Task>>)
+    where
+        F: Future<Output = ()> + Send + 'static,
+    {
+        let task = Arc::new(Task {
+            future: Mutex::new(Box::pin(future)),
+            executor: sender.clone(),
+        });

+        let _ = sender.send(task);
     }

+}
 ```

-Two things are happening here.
+Multiple things are happening here.
 First, `MiniTokio::run()` is implemented.
-The
-function runs in a loop receiving scheduled tasks from the channel.
-As tasks are
+The function runs in a loop receiving scheduled tasks from the channel.
-pushed into the channel when they are woken, these tasks are able to make
+As tasks are pushed into the channel when they are woken, these tasks are able
-progress when executed.
+to make progress when executed.

+Additionally, the `MiniTokio::new()` and `MiniTokio::spawn()` functions are
+adjusted to use a channel rather than a `VecDeque`.
+When new tasks are spawned,
+they are given a clone of the sender-part of the channel, which the task can
+use to schedule itself on the runtime.

 The `Task::poll()` function creates the waker using the [`ArcWake`] utility from
 the `futures` crate.
 The waker is used to create a `task::Context`.
 That